-Founded in 2010 by and for survivors, FORCE was an art and activist collective dedicated to constructing a culture of consent, widely known for creating public art to disrupt rape culture.
+Founded in 2010 by and for survivors, FORCE is an art and activist collective dedicated to constructing a culture of consent, widely known for creating public art to disrupt rape culture.
 FORCE was an intersectional, LGBTQ focused, multicultural, pro-black and anti-white supremacist collective, who did their deepest organizing work in Baltimore and Mexico City, and planted seeds globally.
 We strived for our visual imagery, language, resources, and organizing strategies to have a local and global impact in their efforts to end sexual and intimate partner violence by changing social attitudes and connecting these shifts to policy change.

 FORCE is best known for blanketing the National Mall on June 2019 with the Monument Quilt, a collection of over 3,000 stories by survivors of sexual and intimate partner violence and our allies, written, painted, and stitched onto red fabric.
 Our stories literally blanket highly public, outdoor places to create and demand space to heal, and resist a singular narrative about sexual violence.
 Over the 6 years that the project was organized, we received coverage national coverage including CNN, MSNBC and Refinery 29.
 The culminating display was covered by Ms Magazine, the Marshall Project, Washington Post, and Voice of America.